About the Dynamo Command Line Interface#

 #

-commmand allows you to package up your inference graph and its dependancies and create an archive of it.
-This is commonly paired with the --containerize
+to package your inference graph and its dependencies into an archive.
+Combine this with the --containerize

-flag to create a single docker container that runs your inference graph.
+flag to create a single Docker container for your inference graph.
 As with serve

 dynamo build [SERVICE]